The potential beneficial effects of turmeric are widely publicised.

 In addition, a relatively low dose can provide health benefits for people that do not have diagnosed health conditions.”

-It’s all enough evidence for me that a small daily “dose” of turmeric has the potential to do good, with no real downside.
-I’ve been putting a pinch in my breakfast cereal for some time, but I’m now going to add a touch of black pepper too.
+There’s evidence that a small daily “dose” of turmeric has the potential to do good, with no real downside.